maihoangbichtram/multi_agentic_rag/README.md

 4. Human input (e.g research plan, sources to fetch documents for queries)

 ### Installation

+Customize LLMs, retrievers and report length in `config.yaml`

 1. Install Python 3.12 or later.
 [Guide](https://www.tutorialsteacher.com/python/install-python).
 2. Clone the project and navigate to the directory: